 Temperature and Humidity

-You won't have to worry about feeding your Creeping Mazus if it's planted in a rich and fertile soil.
-An annual light feeding of a slow-release variety in the spring, however, could promote better growth for plants that are in drier, poorer quality soil.
+You won't have to worry about feeding creeping mazus if it's planted in a rich and fertile soil.
+An annual light feeding of a slow-release variety in the spring, however, could promote better growth for plants that are in dry, poor-quality soil.

 Propagating Creeping Mazus